Want the perfect workout program?Take Quiz

 If you're concerned about outer thigh fat, saddlebag exercises can help, but we want to emphasize that you cannot spot reduce an area of your body.
 This means you cannot just do outer thigh exercises all day and night and expect a massive change in only that area.
 Unfortunately, that's just not how it works.

 So, what do you do to build and sculpt these muscles?
 Strength train and eat to build muscle.
-If your outer thigh muscles are not fully developed, simply losing fat in that area may not give you the toned look you are chasing.
+If your outer thigh muscles are not fully developed, simply losing fat in that area may not give you the toned body you are chasing.
 You also need muscle mass.

 Just like building any other muscle in your body, strength training and tracking what and how much you’re eating are effective strategies.
 By now, you hopefully have realized that no overnight fix exists, and slow, consistent progress is where true gains are made.